A Restless Bandit Model for Dynamic Ride Matching with Reneging Travelers: Numerical Results

 \section{Numerical Results}

-To demonstrate the effectiveness of the BI policy, we provide simulation results here, which compare the BI policy with baseline policies in two different systems: one is considered with uniformly deployed customer demand and the other is based on realistic data estimated with time-inhomogeneous ride demands from \cite{USairport} and the local population from \cite{ABS2018}.
+To demonstrate the effectiveness of the BI policy, we provide simulation results here, which compare the BI policy with baseline policies in a system based on realistic data estimated with time-varying ride demands from \citep{Chicago} and the local population from \citep{ABS2018}.
+Simulations for another system with time-invariant arrival rates and stationary performance are presented in \ref{app:simulation_uninetwork} of the supplementary material.

-Note that, in this section, we introduce additional notation for justification of parameter settings in our simulations, which help specify instances of the RMP model defined in Section~\ref{sec:model}.